Christinaliang/FP_BME6938/README.md

 There are two folders inside the whole profile, and data is saved in data_bcidr folder, with the traing and testing images. the image set is partial, and I only leave 170 samle images in the training folder.
-As model and data folder are big, so I upload them into dropbox and can be downloaded by the below url: https://www.dropbox.com/sh/fv2tsxybsa06in8/AACr1IYJYrC92Ss9kURELiysa?dl=0
+As models folder and data folder are big, so I upload them into dropbox and can be downloaded by the below url: https://www.dropbox.com/sh/fv2tsxybsa06in8/AACr1IYJYrC92Ss9kURELiysa?dl=0

 #### 1. Preprocessing